 - Mango and papaya

-These are all foods that are versatile and easily incorporated into a home cooked meal.
-The daily recommended amount of vitamin A is 5000 IU.
-When 21909 IU of vitamin A can be found in one medium sweet potato, that’s all you need for the day!
+These foods are all super versatile and easily incorporated into a home cooked meal.
+The daily recommended amount of vitamin A is 3000 IU.
+When 21909 IU of vitamin A can be found in one medium sweet potato, you’ve almost had your entire daily recommended dose!

 Don’t think that you need an excessive amount of food to get your vitamin A. We’ve compiled a long list to give you options.
 If sweet potatoes aren’t your thing, a healthy amount of spinach or carrots will do the job just as well.